Women excel at emotional intelligence – or do they?by

 There's a prevailing stereotype in business that women are more emotionally intelligent than men, but does the science bear this out and, if not, what does it mean for women in leadership positions?

-Christine Lagarde, Managing Director of the International Monetary Fund, famously said: "If Lehman Brothers had been a bit more Lehman Sisters, we would not have had the degree of tragedy that we had as a result of what happened."
+Christine Lagarde, the former managing director of the International Monetary Fund, famously said: "If Lehman Brothers had been a bit more Lehman Sisters, we would not have had the degree of tragedy that we had as a result of what happened".

 She was talking here about the 2008 financial crisis.
-And the implication is that women lead differently to men, have a different risk appetite and are better at understanding people in the business context.
+The implication is that women lead differently to men, have a different risk appetite and are better at understanding people in the business context.

-But is it true that men and women have different inherent abilities when dealing with emotional matters is concerned?
+Is it true, however, that men and women have different inherent abilities when dealing with emotional matters is concerned?

 You might have read books telling you that differences in physical structure and brain size account for why men and women seem to be better at different things.

 Two hundred years ago author and clergyman Thomas Gisborne wrote: "The science of legislation, of jurisprudence, of political economy, the conduct of government […] these and other studies […] assigned chiefly or entirely to men, demand the efforts of mind endued with the powers of close and comprehensive reasoning and of intense application.”
 (From Enquiries into the Duties of the Female Sex: 1797.)